Kathrin Repairs A Broken Violin

-First step is to remove the front of the violin
+First step was to remove the front of the violin.

 When you glue two pieces of wood together it is vital to clamp them for a precise fit.
 To achieve this, I glued two rows of little wooden towers along each edge of the break so that I could clamp each pair of towers together.

 The next step was to add an oval sound-post patch to support the sound post which is wedged inside between the front and back of the violin.